Robert Courtine: Background

 Courtine was a member of the far-right Action française during the 1930s, and was close to the anti-semitic journalist Henry Coston.
 During the German Occupation, he was an active participant in the collaborationist newspapers La France au travail and L'Appel.
 He left Paris in August 1944 for the Sigmaringen enclave.
 He was arrested in 1946 and sentenced to ten years at hard labor.
 The sentence was commuted in 1948, on condition that he not speak on the radio.

 In 1952, Courtine joined Le Monde where, using the pen name "La Reynière" (inspired by Grimod de La Reynière), he wrote the gastronomy column until 1993.
+As "La Reynière" he was a notable opponent of nouvelle cuisine and supporter of traditional French cookery, including French regional cuisine.

 Courtine has written many books on gastronomy.
 The Hundred Glories of French Cooking, translated by Derek Coltman and published in North America by Doubleday in 1973, has been described as a "culinary art gallery" with recipes from throughout France, and "simplicity is their common thread—choice ingredients carefully prepared in the simplest manner, not over-garnished or over-rich."